Whether you’re speaking for business or in a community setting, it helps to know the points you want to make in advance.

 And once you’ve done that thinking, speaking notes will help you remember what you planned to say.

 Lots of people don’t like using notes when they speak in public.
-But think about this: When public speaking notes are “just right” — when they have the exact information you need — they can help you give a better talk!
+But think about this: When public speaking notes are “just right” — when they have the exact information you need — you’ll be able to give a better talk.

 What Are “Just Right” Public Speaking Notes?

 - Exact words, for when you need to say something precisely